JohnSamy2004/Projects/Programming/Games/Snako!/v1.0/README.md

 This is a Snako! game
 it's a snake game and made with python language

-There are code's game <Snako!.py> and the main file or execution file Snako!
+There are code's game <Snako!.py> and the main file or execution file <Snako!> for linux and <Snako!.exe> for windows
 ```Enjoy ;)```

 ## ScreenShots: